StaflSystems/ChamberConnectLibrary/README.md

 Python 3 library for interfacing with ESPEC North America chambers with P300 and P300 w/ vibration, SCP-220, ES-102 Watlow F4T and Watlow F4S/D controllers.

+ESPEC Chamber Connect Library for Python 3 is offered as-is without technical support or guaranttee.
+However, the offered product here has been prepared and tested by ESPEC software engineer to ensure operability and compatibility.

+Please read the disclaimer on liability in the LICENSE document as well as in all sample programs.

 ## Requirements

-Python 3.8.x and above is required for using this distributed library.
+Python 3.6 and above is required for using this distributed library.

 This library has been completely tested under the following Python 3 versions: